youssefea/web/README.md

      - `onramp`: _One_ of `centralized exchange`, `fiat on-ramp`
      - `wallet`: _One_ of `account abstraction`, `multisig`, `self-custody`

-4. When adding and/or updating a logo, place a 192x192 pixel PNG file in the `web/apps/web/public/images/partners/`.
-The file should be named appropriately (e.g., your-project-name.png).
-The logo should be an App Store or Play Store iconographic version, not a full wordmark.

-5. Create a pull request with your changes.
+5. Add your project's logo:
+   - Place a 192x192 pixel PNG/WebP file in `apps/web/public/images/partners/`
+   - Name should match what you specified in imageUrl
+   - Use an App/Play Store style icon (not a full wordmark)

 By opening a PR to add your project, you authorize and license Coinbase on a non-exclusive, worldwide, irrevocable, sublicensable, and royalty-free basis to reproduce, distribute, transmit, make available, perform, display, or otherwise use the submitted Multimedia Assets for any purpose, including any marketing or promotional activities related to Base or Coinbase.
 Any goodwill associated with use of trademarks submitted in your Multimedia Assets will inure to your benefit.
 You further acknowledge and represent that you have all IP rights in the Multimedia Assets, that the Multimedia Assets do not infringe the rights of any third party, and that you have the right to grant this license to Coinbase.